luduvigo/assemblycoins/assemblycoins/whitepaper.md

 - Colored coins will be secure; it will be cryptographically impossible to forge a transaction from the private key holder.

-####	Assembly Assets vs Colored Coins
+####	Assembly Coins vs Colored Coins

-While colored coins are a general concept with an existing protocol and several groups working on their features, Assembly Assets is a specific implementation of the colored coin concept.
+While colored coins are a general concept with an existing protocol and several groups working on their features, Assembly Coins is a specific implementation of the colored coin concept.
 In that sense it inherits from colored coins, which are of wide-ranging purpose, and applies them to a particular use case.
-Assembly Assets represent ownership in Assembly products and a portion of their profits.
+Assembly Coins represent ownership in Assembly products and a portion of their profits.

-Because Assembly Assets inherits from colored coins, our API will be designed for the most general use of colored coins.
+Because Assembly Coins inherits from colored coins, our API will be designed for the most general use of colored coins.
 A user should be able to manipulate all Open Assets-compliant colored coins with Assembly tools.
 Conversely, it should not be obligatory to use Assembly's API to manage AssemblyCoins.
 We hold no unique information; it's all on the Blockchain.

-####	Example Assembly Assets Lifecycle
+####	Example Assembly Coins Lifecycle

 - Bart creates a new Product called "Doogle".
 With the Assembly API, which automates this task, Bart issues an encrypted statement declaring the issuance of Assembly Asset coins which represent ownership in "Doogle".
 The